With Dr. Heidi Walk

 MSC includes 8 weekly sessions of 2 ¾ hours each, in addition to a 4-hour retreat.
 Prior to registering, participants should plan to attend every session and practice mindfulness and self-compassion and least 30 minutes per day throughout the program.

-Participants must have completed both Dr. Heidi Walk’s Mindful Based Stress Reduction (MBSR) and Conscious Living Group (CLG) programs in order to be considered for registration.
+Participants must have completed Dr. Heidi Walk’s Mindful Based Stress Reduction (MBSR), or another MBSR/mindfulness-based program in order to be considered for registration.

 The following book is highly recommended as a companion to the MSC program: